stefanoverna/graphql8/guides/queries/executing_queries.md

 search: true
 section: Queries
 title: Executing Queries
-desc: Evaluate GraphQL queries with your schema
+desc: Evaluate GraphQL8 queries with your schema
 index: 0
 ---

-You can execute queries with your {{ "GraphQL::Schema" | api_doc }} and get a Ruby Hash as a result.
+You can execute queries with your {{ "GraphQL8::Schema" | api_doc }} and get a Ruby Hash as a result.
 For example, to execute a query from a string:

 ```ruby
 query_string = "{ ... }"